christopherlii/finalproject2024/README.md

 Want to focus, and be held accountable?
 Join a group or an online study session with your friends!
 It's time to lock in.

 LockedIn is a web app that will allow users to study together using pomodoro techniques.
 Users can register and login.
-Once they're logged in, they can access pomodoro timers and different features in order to see their progress over long periods of time.
+Once they're logged in, they can access pomodoro timers and other different features.

 ## Data Model

-The application will store Users, Groups and Sessions
+The application will store Users and Sessions

 * users can have multiple groups (via references)
-* groups are a collection of users
-* sessions are objects that contains data about groups, users, study time, etc.
+* sessions are objects that contains data about users, study time, etc.

 An Example User: